w1lkns/email-marketing-portfolio/README.md

 # 📨 Email Marketing Portfolio

-Welcome to my email marketing portfolio — a collection of self-initiated, strategy-driven projects created as part of my 📨 365 Email Marketing Challenge (https://wilkinsmorales.com/365-email-marketing/).
+Welcome to my email marketing portfolio, a collection of self-initiated, strategy-driven projects created as part of my 📨 365 Email Marketing Challenge (https://wilkinsmorales.com/365-email-marketing/).

 Each folder contains a mini case study designed to showcase specific skills in:
 - Email copywriting